Murray High School

 COVID-19 Information: 2021-2022

 Vaccination is not a requirement to enroll in school or join an extracurricular team.
-To help ensure a safe, in-person learning and social environment, the Salt Lake County Health Department (SLCoHD) strongly recommends that everyone eligible (currently people 12 years and older) be fully vaccinated against COVID-19 before the school year begins.
+To help ensure a safe, in-person learning and social environment, the Salt Lake County Health Department (SLCoHD) strongly recommends that everyone eligible be fully vaccinated against COVID-19 and boosted 6 months after the second dose.
 Parents should talk to their health care provider when making decisions about vaccinating eligible students.

-Face coverings are not mandatory.
+Unless mandated by the SLCo Health Department and/or appropriate government officials, Face coverings are not mandatory .
 Families will need to make individual decisions about when and where to have students wear face coverings.
 We ask that everyone in our school community respect the individual decisions that are made by families.
 Please know that most health officials encourage wearing face coverings to help prevent the spread of COVID-19.
 The SLCoHD, in alignment with the Utah Department of Health, also strongly recommends that everyone—vaccinated or not—wear a face mask when indoors in public, including in school.
-This is especially important in K-6 schools since children under 12 are not yet able to be vaccinated.

 Feel Sick, Stay Home

 Students who have COVID-like symptoms should stay home from school.
-Having symptomatic individuals stay home will significantly reduce the possibility of having to implement “test-to-stay.”
-Additionally, anyone who tests positive for COVID-19 will not be permitted at school or any school activities during their isolation period (10 days from test date) – regardless of vaccination status.
+Having symptomatic individuals stay home will significantly reduce the possibility of having to implement remote day protocols.
+Additionally, anyone who tests positive for COVID-19 will not be permitted at school or any school activities during their isolation period (5 days from test date) – regardless of vaccination status.

 Quarantine decisions will be made by the Health Department.
-Parents/guardians will be contacted by public health if their student was closer than six feet for more than 15 minutes to someone who has tested positive for COVID-19 or if they participated in an extracurricular activity with a COVID-19 positive individual.
-The notice will recommend that these exposed students remain at home for up to 10 days, unless they:
+Click the following link for the latest quarantine guidelines for teachers and students.
+Parents/guardians will be contacted by public health if their student was in the same class as someone who has tested positive for COVID-19 or if they participated in an extracurricular activity with a COVID-19 positive individual.
+The notice will recommend that these exposed students:

-- Choose to wear a face mask at school for 10 days after the exposure, or
+- Wear a face mask for 5-10 days after the exposure,

-Students who are exposed to COVID-19 and choose to remain at home during their quarantine period will be asked to contact their regular classroom teacher(s) so they can continue their learning remotely, for up to 10 days.
-Students who test positive for COVID-19 will also be asked to work with their classroom teacher(s) to continue their learning remotely.
+Students who are exposed to COVID-19 and choose to remain at home during their quarantine period will be asked to contact their regular classroom teacher(s) so they can continue their learning remotely for up to 5 days.
+Students who test positive for COVID-19 will also be asked to work with their classroom teacher(s) to continue their learning remotely for 5 days or until symptom free.

 Sanitation and Hygiene